mohitagarwal24/Helix/README.md

 ## Summary

-Sentinel brings **trustless accountability** to open-source collaboration through a hybrid of **staking, verifiable AI, and zk-identity verification**.
+Sentinel brings **trustless accountability** to open-source collaboration through a hybrid of **staking, verifiable AI**.
 By ensuring that every contribution is genuine, auditable, and economically aligned, Sentinel restores transparency, fairness, and trust to the open-source ecosystem.